Everything You Need To Know About AML Crypto

 Read the tale of FTX collapse where AML in crypto went wrong.

-With a common goal of converting dirty money to clean proceeds and hiding the criminal trails, both traditional and virtual money laundering activities need to be stemmed by meeting the requirements of crypto AML regulations.
+With a common goal of converting dirty money to clean proceeds and hiding criminal trails, both traditional and virtual money laundering activities need to be stemmed by meeting the requirements of crypto AML regulations.

 How AML Regulations are Evolving in Crypto?

 The Atlantic Council study reveals a significant gap between growing crypto adaptation and imposed regulations.
-Irrespective of the fact that cryptocurrency is being legally used in 20 countries, only 70% (14 out of 20) of the said jurisdictions have established regulatory framework of AML/CTF for virtual assets and cryptocurrency.
-However, crypto has gained legal status in ten out of G20 countries while 50% of the global GDP accounts to virtual assets and cryptocurrency.
+Irrespective of the fact that cryptocurrency is being legally used in 20 countries, only 70% (14 out of 20) of the said jurisdictions have established a regulatory framework of AML/CTF for virtual assets and cryptocurrency.
+However, crypto has gained legal status in ten out of G20 countries while 50% of the global GDP accounts for virtual assets and cryptocurrency.
 Let’s take a look at the global efforts of endorsing AML for crypto and how different jurisdictions have put their coins in the global bank of compliance.

 FATF Regulations on Crypto & Virtual Assets

-With a necessary update in the existing recommendations on AML risks, the Financial Action Task Force (FATF), a global AML regulatory body has endorsed the employment of risk based approach when dealing with virtual assets (VAs) and VASPs (Virtual Asset Service Providers).
+With a necessary update in the existing recommendations on AML risks, the Financial Action Task Force (FATF), a global AML regulatory body has endorsed the employment of a risk-based approach when dealing with virtual assets (VAs) and VASPs (Virtual Asset Service Providers).
 The placed guidelines address the classification of VAs and VASPs while AML risks and tools have also been advised to be regulated in peer-to-peer transactions.

 AML Crypto Compliance by the Travel Rule & MiCA

-To meet the existing regulatory and compliance gaps, various jurisdictions have put their stable efforts in bringing clarity to AML requirements in crypto and virtual assets.
+To meet the existing regulatory and compliance gaps, various jurisdictions have put their stable efforts into bringing clarity to AML requirements in crypto and virtual assets.
 The infamous Travel Rule which is also known as the TFR (Transfer of Funds Regulations) establishes a transactional threshold to collect the beneficiary and information of currency origin while different threshold limits have been adopted by different jurisdictions.
 Showing no mercy to the AML threats, the EU has imposed the rule on all sizes and kinds of crypto transactions.

-In 2023, the Markets in Crypto Assets (MiCA) regulation was enforced by the European Parliament to protect the crypto consumers from money launderers and cyber fraudsters.
+In 2023, the Markets in Crypto Assets (MiCA) regulation was enforced by the European Parliament to protect crypto consumers from money launderers and cyber fraudsters.
 The regulation sets guidelines for the crypto service providers to take effective AML measures and licensing requirements for crypto businesses operating in the EU.

 NPRM to Enforce AML in Crypto